mkoo/BITW/README.md

 * Species distribution modeling approaches
 * Dissemination, education, and outreach mechanisms (e.g., citizen science)

->The goal of these workshops was to provide a conceptual framework and hands-on experience with a suite of data sources such as VertNet (including MaNIS, FishNet, HerpNET, and ORNIS), Encyclopedia of Life, Map of Life, and other software tools (e.g., OpenRefine, GEOLocate, Quantum GIS, R Statistics, ArcGIS, Maxent).
+The goal of these workshops was to provide a conceptual framework and hands-on experience with a suite of data sources such as VertNet (including MaNIS, FishNet, HerpNET, and ORNIS), Encyclopedia of Life, Map of Life, and other software tools (e.g., OpenRefine, GEOLocate, Quantum GIS, R Statistics, ArcGIS, Maxent).

+Since then, the BITW have continued in new venues at UC Berkeley and beyond.

 [Visit VertNet Workshops!](http://www.vertnet.org/resources/workshops.html)